-- 1. Articulates a service agenda to support the unit, College, and University; public and professional service to build professional expertise. - 2.
-Serves as a member and demonstrates leadership in the governance of the Unit, the College or the University; meets the Unit expectations for committee and other service assignments. - 3.
-Serves as a member and demonstrates leadership in relevant professional organizations; advocate for one's profession. - 4.
-Relevant professional licenses or certifications are in good standing. - 5.
-Serves as a member and demonstrates leadership in relevant community organizations. - 6.
+- 1. Articulates a service agenda to support the unit, College, University, public, and/or professional service to build professional expertise.
+Examples may include: - a.
+Serves as a member and demonstrates leadership in the governance of the Unit, the College or the University; meets the Unit expectations for committee and other service assignments. - b.
+Serves as a member and demonstrates leadership in relevant professional organizations; advocate for one's profession. - c.
+Serves as a member and demonstrates leadership in relevant community organizations. - 2.
+Relevant professional licenses or certifications are in good standing. - 3.
 Clinical Associate Professors may make contributions to administration in their academic Units as assigned.
 These activities should be considered when assessing accomplishments related to both annual review and reappointment.

-Promotion of a Clinical Associate Professor to Clinical Professor
+What is expected for the promotion of a Clinical Associate Professor to Clinical Professor?

 Promotion to Clinical Professor in the College of Health and Human Services is elective (not mandatory) and must be preceded by a successful contract reappointment.
 While colleges and academic units determine progression requirements through the ranks, five years' experience at the previous level is recommended.
-Thus, a Clinical Associate Professor would typically seek promotion to Clinical Professor after a minimum of five years at the Clinical Associate Professor level.
-However, a Clinical Associate Professor need not wait for a 5-year period in order to be reviewed for promotion to Professor.
-Individuals seeking to "go up early" for promotion to Clinical Professor are encouraged to discuss policies, procedures, and promotion expectations with their Unit head prior to submitting materials.
-Both the Unit Head and the Dean must also agree that an early review is appropriate prior to submitting materials.
+Five years at rank is typical before applying for promotion but early promotion may be considered if the candidate has the support of both the Unit Head and Dean.